 And it didn’t include us.

 He wasn’t being selfish or mean.
-And I wouldn’t have it any other way because that might mean he was struggling, as many students do their first year.
+And I wouldn’t have had it any other way, because that might mean he was struggling, as many students do their first year.

 Some of those kids are the ones that show up in my office.
 They are having panic attacks or have developed terrible problems with eating, alcohol, or depression.